 Individual Learning Plan (ILP)

-Is a personalized document that is created for every student during an intensive career development center using the Caliper profile coupled with behavioral interviews.
+Is a personalized document that is created for every student during an intensive career development center using the STAT profile coupled with behavioral interviews.
 This plan helps maximize a students learning potential while at SOI and is renewed with students internal and external mentors every month.

 Learning Mindfulness through Theatre